tim-ytw/Colour-Flood/README.md

 	./colour_flood [MaxMoves] [GridSize] [AI]

 For example,
-the following command initializes a game with 20 x 20 grids and at most 100 moves are allowed for AI to make.
+the following command initializes a game with 20 x 20 grids and at most 100 moves are allowed for AI,

 	./colour_flood 100 20 AI

-while,
+while

 	./colour_flood 50 15